-We’re happy to announce that wonderful singer-songwriter Diana Gameros is our Artist Of The Month.
+We’re happy to announce that wonderful singer-songwriter Diana Gameros is our Featured Artist.
 Yesterday we featured an exclusive in-depth article and interview with Diana, and – later this week – we’ve got some amazing giveaways in store (including the chance to see Diana live, and even to spend time with her in the studio!).

 Today, however, we’re simply going to show you why we’re such big fans.
 Here’s a special message from Diana herself: